d0iasm/blog/_posts/2020-04-02-xv6-on-my-riscv-emulator_en.md

 categories: risc-v
 ---

 I've made a RISC-V emulator that can run [xv6][xv6-riscv], a simple Unix-like OS for education.
 All the source code of the emulator is available in the [d0iasm/rvemu][rvemu] repository.
-In this article, I'm going to introduce emulator's features implemented for running the OS, by looking back at the source code of the commit that made the major changes.
+In this article, I'm going to introduce emulator's features implemented for running the OS, by looking back at the source code that made major changes.

-Note: The source code at each point in time is not necessarily the correct implementation, as I repeatedly fixed implementation errors later.
+Note: The source code at each point in time is not necessarily the correct implementation, as I sometimes fixed implementation errors after the commit.

 ### October 22, 2019 ([143c7d5: src/lib.rs][1022])
 This is the first commit after creating a repository.
-I used the template in the tutorial of [Rust and WebAssembly][rust-and-webassembly], because I wanted to use Rust for my curiosity and compile it to WebAssembly to run the emulator in the browser.
+I used the template in the tutorial of [Rust and WebAssembly][rust-and-webassembly] because I wanted to use Rust for my curiosity and compile it to WebAssembly to run the emulator in the browser.
 [Wasm-bindgen][wasm-bindgen] imported in `src/lib.rs` is the library to communicate with Rust and JavaScript.

 There's nothing yet to function as an emulator.